vandi1allen/brain-tumor-cnn/README.md

 3. Click "Download"
 4. Extract the files into the project directory:

+The dataset consists of MRI brain scans categorized into different classes (e.g., tumor vs non-tumor), used to train a CNN for classification.

 Instructions:
 1. Open the .ipynb file in Google Colab